GeekTrainer/help-desk-bot-lab/Node/exercise2-TicketSubmissionDialog.md

     });
     ```

-1. Add the json body parser and the Tickets API as shown below.
+1. Add the `bodyParser`, which will enable the API to read the body of the message, and the Tickets API as shown below.

     ```javascript
     // Setup body parser and tickets api